dcppc/centillion/Readme.md

 # The Centillion

-**the centillion**: a pan-github-markdown-issues-google-docs search engine.
+**centillion**: a pan-github-markdown-issues-google-docs search engine for the Data Commons.

 **a centillion**: a very large number consisting of a 1 with 303 zeros after it.

-the centillion is 3.03 log-times better than the googol.
+one centillion is 3.03 log-times better than a googol.

 ![Screen shot of centillion](img/ss.png)